 - 1. Not to be less than E/EH within 0.4L amidships in vessels with length, L, exceeding 250m. - 2.
 Single strakes required to be of material class III or E/EH are, within 0.4L amidships, to have breadths not less than 800 + 5L mm, but need not be greater than 1800mm. - 3.
 A radius gunwale plate may be considered to meet the requirements for both the stringer plate and the sheer strake, provided it extends generally 600mm inboard and vertically. - 4.
-For tankers having a breadth, B, exceeding 70m, the centreline strake and the strakes in way of the longitudinal bulkheads port and starboard, are to be class III. - 5.
-May be class II in vessels with a double bottom over the full breadth, B, and with a length, L, less than 150m. - 6.
-To be not lower than D/DH within 0.6L amidships of vessels with length, L, exceeding 250m. - 7.
-For rudder and rudder body plates subjected to stress concentrations (e.g. in way of lower support of semi-spade rudders or at upper part of spade rudders) class III is to be applied. - 8.
+For tankers having a breadth, B, exceeding 70m, the centreline strake and the strakes in way of the longitudinal bulkheads port and starboard, are to be class III. - 5. (void) - 6.
+To be not lower than D/DH within 0.6L amidships of vessels with length, L, exceeding 250m. - 7. (void) - 8.
 Grade B/AH to be used for plate thickness more than 40mm.
+For engine foundation heavy plates, Grade B/AH to be used for plate thickness more than 30mm.
 However, engine foundation heavy plates outside 0.6L amidships may be of Grade A/AH. - 9.
 The material class used for reinforcement and the quality of material (i.e. whether normal or higher strength steel) used for welded attachments, such as spill protection bars and bilge keel, is to be similar to that of the hull envelope plating in way.
 Where attachments are made to round gunwale plates, special consideration will be given to the required grade of steel, taking account of the intended structural arrangements and attachment details. - 10.
-The material class for deck plating, sheer strake and upper strake of longitudinal bulkhead within 0.4L amidships is also to be applied at structural breaks of the superstructure, irrespective of position.
+The material class for deck plating, sheer strake and upper strake of longitudinal bulkhead within 0.4L amidships is also to be applied at structural breaks of the superstructure, irrespective of position. - 11.
+To be not lower than B/AH within 0.4L amidships for ships with single strength deck.